eddmann/eddmann.github.io/_posts/2014/2014-04-06-functional-quick-sort-in-scala-and-javascript.md

 ---
 layout: post
 title: 'Functional Quick sort in Scala and JavaScript'
-meta: 'Implementing Quick sort in a functional manner, using Scala and JavaScript.'
+meta: 'A comprehensive guide to implementing functional Quick sort in Scala and JavaScript, complete with detailed code examples and explanations.'
+tags: functional-programming algorithms scala javascript
 ---

-Functional languages provide you with the ability to concisely define the intension of a program, without low-level issues getting in the way.
+Functional languages provide you with the ability to concisely define the intent of a piece of code, without low-level issues getting in the way.
 This can be clearly seen when implementing the Quick sort algorithm.
 Often referred to as 'partition-exchange' sort, this divide and conquer algorithm recursively divides a list into two sub-lists, based on a chosen pivot element.